cMardikas/mScreenshot/README.md

 *Example how to execute scan*

-nmap -n  --script=[folder location where scripts got saved] -sV -v [subnet to be scanned]
+nmap -n  --script=[folder location where scripts got saved] -sV -v --stats-every 30s [subnet to be scanned]

 If folder where scripts are located is /home/someuser/scripts and scanned network is 192.168.1.0/24, correct syntax to run nmap is:

-nmap -n  --script=/home/someuser/scripts/ -sV -v 192.168.1.0/24
+nmap -n  --script=/home/someuser/scripts/ -sV -v --stats-every 30s 192.168.1.0/24

 The script drops all screenshots in the current directory.